India's cash crisis: The 5 key questions

-India has plunged into a homemade crisis over the past 10 days after the government banned the country's two biggest bank notes.
+India has plunged into a homemade crisis over the past few weeks after the government banned the country's two biggest bank notes.

-Banks are short of cash, low earners are struggling and parts of the economy have been hit.
+Banks are short of cash, low earners are struggling and the economy has been hit.

 If you're just catching up to the story, here's what you need to know.